cue-lang/cue/doc/ref/spec.md

 An identifier that starts with the underscore "_" is not emitted in any data output.
-Quoted labels that start with an underscore are emitted nonetheless.
+Quoted labels that start with an underscore are emitted, however.

 ### Uniqueness of identifiers